smparekh/smparekh.github.io/_posts/2016-04-18-speed-up-tests.markdown

 [INFO] ------------------------------------------------------------------------
 {% endhighlight %}

+The whole maven process is 155% faster!

 Camel-Simple-CBR source code: [https://github.com/smparekh/camel-simple-cbr](https://github.com/smparekh/camel-simple-cbr)

 Note: When using `AdviceWith` with `isCreateCamelContextPerClass` all `mock:` endpoints might not be reset correctly.
-You can `@Before` JUnit annotation to reset them:
+You can use the `@Before` JUnit annotation to reset them:

 {% highlight java %}
 @EndpointInject(uri = "mock:foo")